mikelogaciuk/mikelogaciuk/README.md

 ## About me

 I am DataOps Engineer from :poland: Poland working for [TERG S.A.
-(MediaExpert)](https://mediaexpert.pl) as a Senior SQL Server Applications Administrator.
+(MediaExpert)](https://mediaexpert.pl) as a Senior SQL Server Applications Administrator, where I am responsible for various data analysis and engineering in sales  data related area.

-I write various integrity checks around our sales data, wrangle it or analyse for internal purposes and create various dashboards, alerts or health checks and reports for other in company departments.

 ## Stats